Roscoe Lee Browne: Acting

+Browne was determined not to accept the stereotypical roles routinely offered to African-American actors.
+He also wanted to do more than act and narrate.
 Despite the apprehensions of his friends, in the summer of 1956, Browne managed to land the roles of The Soothsayer and Pindarus in Julius Caesar, and one of Petruchio's servants in The Taming of the Shrew directed by Stuart Vaughan and produced by Joseph Papp for New York City's first Shakespeare in the Park.
 More work with the NY Shakespeare Festival Theater followed.

-Browne voiced an offscreen part as camera operator J.J.
+Browne then voiced an offscreen part as camera operator J.J.
 Burden in The Connection (1961), his first movie role.

-In The Cowboys (1972), in a role as a camp cook, he led a group of young cowhands avenging the death of John Wayne's character in the movie.
+His stage success brought him to the attention of producer Leland Hayward, and in 1964 he began a regular stint as a cast member on Hayward's satirical NBC-TV series That Was the Week That Was.

+In 1966, he wrote and made his directorial stage debut with A Hand Is On The Gate, starring Cicely Tyson, James Earl Jones, and Moses Gunn.
+A lifelong bachelor who coveted his privacy in the turbulent decades of the civil rights revolution, Browne avoided participation in public protests, preferring instead to be "more effective on stage with metaphor... than in the streets with an editorial".